DeepPhe/dphe-stream/README.md

 NLP Pipeline, Document-level
 Summarization, Document and Patient -level

 This is the main entry point for DeepPhe-Classsic.
-To build:
+To build, use Java 8.

     clone https://github.com/DeepPhe/dphe-onto-db.git
     mvn install